-Ayesha Khushnoor1, Mohammed R. Alzahrani2, Khushnoor Khan^{3}
+Ayesha Khushnoor, Mohammed R. Alzahrani, Khushnoor Khan3\

-1International Islamic University, Director of Distance Education, Faculty of Social Sciences, IIUI, Islamabad, Pakistan
+International Islamic University, Director of Distance Education, Faculty of Social Sciences, IIUI, Islamabad, Pakistan

-2Faculty of Education, Umm Al Qura University, Makkah, Saudi Arabia
+Faculty of Education, Umm Al Qura University, Makkah, Saudi Arabia

-3Department of Statistics, Faculty of Science, King Abdulaziz University, Jeddah 21551, Saudi Arabia
+Department of Statistics, Faculty of Science, King Abdulaziz University, Jeddah 21551, Saudi Arabia

-Email correspondence author: kushnoorkhan64@gmail.com
+\Email correspondence author: khushnoorkhan64@gmail.com\

 ABSTRACT: Evidence based quality management hinges on feedback proformas.
 These proformas are developed on the pattern of survey questionnaire.
-The current research provides an easy to follow process to analyse a student experience questionnaire from a pedagogical point of view.
-The experiences of students are elicited through a 20 item, Student Experience Questionnaire (SEQ) developed by Saudi National Commission of Assessment and Academic Accreditation (NCAAA) consisting of three subscales of Advice & Support (AS), Learning Resources & Facilities (LR&F) and Learning & Teaching (LT) and a single global quality indicator of Overall Evaluation (OE).
-SEO deals with the student's life at the institution including both major elements of the program in which they are enrolled and a number of general items relating to services and facilities.
+Current research focuses on an easy to follow methodology to analyse a student experience questionnaire from a pedagogical point of view.
+Experiences of students are elicited through a 20 item, Student Experience Questionnaire (SEQ) developed by Saudi National Commission of Assessment and Academic Accreditation (NCAAA) consisting of three subscales of Advice & Support (AS), Learning Resources & Facilities (LR&F) and Learning & Teaching (LT) and a single global quality indicator of Overall Evaluation (OE).
+SEQ deals with student's life at the institution including both major elements of the program in which they were enrolled and a number of general items relating to services and facilities.
 As for Overall Evaluation (OE), the final question is intended as a summary question that might be used as a general quality indicator.
-Responses were analysed using an amalgam of three softwares SPSS, Minitab whereas structure diagrams were made using AMOS.
-A convenient sample of 35 students from Department of Special Needs, Umm-Al-Qura University, and Makkah was selected.
-For statistical results apart from using a single summary statistic (mean), frequency and percentages of the responses were also analyzed to have a deep insight into the study variables.
-Cogent reasons for using frequency and percentage have also been illustrated in the study.
+Responses were analysed using an amalgam of three softwares SPSS, MINITAB whereas structure diagrams were constructed using AMOS.
+A convenient sample of 35 students from Department of Special Needs, Umm-Al-QuraUniversity (Makkah) was selected.
+For statistical analysis, apart from using a single summary statistic (mean), frequency and percentages of the responses were also used to have a deep insight into the study variables.
+Cogent reasons for using frequency and percentages were illustrated in the study.
 Correlation and Regression techniques were applied to study the relationship between variables and the impact of the three subscales on the single general quality indicator.
 Findings of the study revealed that summarily (i.e. using the values of the means) the students experience in the program has been somewhat satisfied since the mean values oscillated between 3 and less than 4.
 The relationship between the subscales and the OE has been found to be significant with LT as the most effective predictor for OE.
 But item-wise analysis of the subscales pointed out four grey areas that warranted immediate attention on the part of administrators/managers of the program.
 An easy-to-follow approach has been adopted so that pedagogical-cum-administrative staff can apply the proposed methodology for eliciting student experience in their respective courses and programs.
 The evidence thus extracted can be employed to frame effective future policies than can positively supplement student experiences during their didactic discourses.